What is Days Sales Outstanding (DSO)?

 DSO = Accounts Receivables / Net Credit Sales X Number of Days

 Given the above data, the DSO totaled 16, meaning it takes an average of 16 days before receivables are collected.
 Generally, a DSO below 45 is considered low, but what qualifies as high or low also depends on the type of business.
 Different industries have markedly different average DSOs.
-Also, cash sales are not included in the computation because they are considered as a zero DSO – representing no time waiting from the sale date to receipt of cash.
+Also, cash sales are not included in the computation because they are considered a zero DSO – representing no time waiting from the sale date to receipt of cash.

 Download the Free Template